 This isn’t our attempt to publicly proclaim our poor taste.
 Rather, illustrating that perhaps kids and casual guests view these things from a different perspective.
 It’s also possible that some appreciate the novelty or celebratory quality of anniversary overlays.

 I will fully admit that I still fall into the latter category.
 So long as it’s temporary, I’m on board with pretty much any anniversary enhancements to Cinderella Castle.
-The concept art for the 50th Anniversary looks regal and relatively tasteful, and I’m excited for it.

 Then there are the character costumes.
 I’m no fashion blogger, which is patently obvious from every picture ever posted of me on this site.
 Accordingly, critiquing style is pretty far beyond the scope of my expertise.
 When it comes to costumes, I like stuff that’s elaborate and grandiose–like top hats, coat tails, and even bedazzled accessories.